-We have four individual guest rooms which all open on to the inner courtyard.
-Each has an en-suite bathroom, A-C and wi-fi access.
+We have just four guest rooms, each individual in size but all set with antique furniture and local Kutchi textiles.
+All rooms open on to the inner courtyard, and each has an en-suite bathroom, A-C and Wi-Fi access.

 Sleeps 3 comfortably.